ADA Compliance Professionals

 How do you test for 508 Website Compliance?

-A Section 508compliance checker tool can scan web pages in no time.
-It can detect basic accessibility issues of colour contrast, alt text and heading structures.
+A Section 508 compliance checker tool can scan web pages in no time.
+It can detect basic accessibility issues of color contrast, alt text, and heading structures.
 They provide instant results but may not spot everything.

 Here is a list of tools that deliver fast scans for accessibility issues.